jcu-eresearch/literate-metadata/mcp2/mcp2.md

       </gco:CharacterString>
     </gmd:purpose>

-The credit is optional and allow recognition of people and organisations who contributed to the dataset.
+The credit is optional and allow recognition of people and organisations, including funding bodies, who contributed to the dataset.
 MCP 2 guidelines recommend including this tag but none of the examples I looked at had one.
 Here's what I think it should look like.

     <gmd:credit>
       <gco:CharacterString>
-        Charles Babbage, for starting it all
+        Charles Babbage, for starting it all.
+        Pepsi Max, for caffeinating it.
       </gco:CharacterString>
     </gmd:credit>

 The status is optional and captures the state of the dataset collection effort.
+This tag is also recommended by the AODN's MCP2 guidelines.
 Generally you'll use `completed` for most datasets, and `onGoing` for datasets that grow forever.

     <gmd:status>
       <gmd:MD_ProgressCode